 Recommended product (links to Amazon):

 Step 10: Adding the Crayfish to the Tank.
 Acclimation

 Once the cycle is complete (you should not have nitrates), do not rush to add the crayfish to the tank.

 To be safe, I would wait at least 1 week more.
 Keep checking the water parameters daily.
-You need to be absolutely sure that they are stable and there are no sudden ammonia spikes.
+You need to be absolutely sure that they are stable and that there are no sudden ammonia spikes.

 When you bring your crayfish home, it should come in a plastic bag or container of water.
 Do not put your crayfish directly in the tank!
 You can shock the system of your crayfish by changing water parameters and temperature too quickly.